-The written disclosure statements of campaign contributions and expenses must be filed within 90 days of the date of the general voting day (4:30 pm February 13, 2015); this is unlike other deadlines such as the deadline for the oath which is based on a number of days from the date the election is declared.
+The written disclosure statements of campaign contributions and expenses must be filed within 90 days of the date of the general voting day.
+Note this is unlike other deadlines such as the deadline for the oath which is based on a number of days from the date the election is declared.

 If the disclosure statement is filed late, after the 90th day but no later that the 120th day, there is a \$500.00 late filing penalty fee.
-The case law has interpreted this section to require payment of the fine as well as the filing of the disclosure to occur by the 120- day: Stow v.
-British Columbia, 2010 BCCA 312
+The case law has interpreted this section to require payment of the fine as well as the filing of the disclosure to occur by the 120- day limit: Stow v.
+British Columbia, 2010 BCCA 312.